 Dan Perlmutter is in his 9th year as head of Olympic Sports Performance at Duke.
 He oversees a staff of 5 coaches that collectively train 24 Blue Devil teams, and works directly with Baseball, Men’s Tennis, Men’s Soccer, and Men’s and Women’s Fencing.

-Perlmutter has coached numerous All-American and All-ACC athletes during his time at Duke, including 2011 Herman Trophy winner and 2011 MLS Draft overall 1st Pick Andrew Wenger (Montreal Impact), and All-American and MLB 1st Round Draft Pick Marcus Stroman (Toronto Blue Jays).
+Perlmutter has coached numerous All-American and All-ACC student-athletes during his time at Duke.
+Many have gone on to compete professionally in the U.S. and internationally, including All-American and MLB 1st Round Draft Pick Marcus Stroman, (Toronto Blue Jays), Herman Trophy winner and 2011 MLS Draft overall 1st Pick Andrew Wenger (Montreal Impact); and several others.

 A native of Massachusetts, Perlmutter lives in Durham with his wife Amy, their two daughters Mia and Jordan, and their son Miles.